 Preparation for Treatment

-Prior to the first session please complete the New Client Form so that we may start a chart for your horse.
+Prior to the first session please complete the New Client Form so that I may start a chart for your horse.
 Your horse should be in his/ her stall and relatively clean and dry.

 Once you are an established client it is not necessary to be present for the massage.
 A quiet stall or cross ties are best for treatment to aid in relaxation and healing.
 Please do not book your treatment during feeding times to prevent distraction.